This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 Why is gut health important to fertility?

 The gut-fertility connection has been well established and works through a variety of ways.
-The studies keep coming out showing more and more ways that a healthy gut is linked to increased fertility, and we even have some new studies showing that improving the gut microbiome can improve fertility.
+The studies keep coming out showing more and more ways that a healthy gut in women is linked to increased fertility and vaginal health, and we even have some new studies showing that improving the gut microbiome can improve fertility.

 Additionally, women with infertility are more likely to struggle with gut disorders, such as Celiac Disease, and Irritable Bowel Syndrome.